-Important note: Sony has strict compatibility guidelines for the PS5 controller compatibility.
-That means that an official PS4 controller from a third party will work with the PS4 games that you play on your PS5 console, and Sony has assured players that fighting sticks and other accessories will be similarly supported.
+Important note: Sony has strict compatibility guidelines for the PS5 controller.
+That means that an official PS4 controller from a third-party will work with the PS4 games that you play on your PS5 console, and Sony has assured players that fighting sticks and other accessories will be similarly supported.
 However, brand-new PS5 games are generally off-limits to PS4 controllers.
-If you want to play a new PS5 game, you may have to switch back to the PS5 controller.
-We’ll keep our list updated as alternative PS5 controllers start to come out (there are a couple due in 2022).

 Scuf Reflex Pro